ESSENTIALS OF DIAGNOSIS

 The cause of endometriosis is complex, and the leading theories include retrograde menstruation with transport of endometrial cells, metaplasia of coelomic epithelium, hematogenous or lymphatic spread, and altered immunity.
 A combination of these theories is likely to be responsible.

 A theory of retrograde menstruation was proposed during the 1920s by Sampson.
-It was postulated that endometriosis occurred ...
+It was postulated that endometriosis ...